Crash (1996 film): Critical reception

 In his contemporary review, Roger Ebert gave the film 3.5 out of 4 stars, writing:

-"Crash" is about characters entranced by a sexual fetish that, in fact, no one has.
+Crash is about characters entranced by a sexual fetish that, in fact, no one has.
 Cronenberg has made a movie that is pornographic in form, but not in result ...
 [Crash is] like a porno movie made by a computer: It downloads gigabytes of information about sex, it discovers our love affair with cars, and it combines them in a mistaken algorithm.
 The result is challenging, courageous and original—a dissection of the mechanics of pornography.
 I admired it, although I cannot say I "liked" it.

 J. Hoberman praised the film highly, noting the melancholy overtones and unconventional dry humor that includes cars mimicking human sexual activity or vice versa (for instance, "a close-up of an automatic car window slowly rising, the running-gag equation of tailgating and rear-entry intercourse").
 BBC film critic Mark Kermode has described Crash as "pretty much perfect" and praised Howard Shore's score, while admitting that it's a "hard film to like" and describing the cast's performances as "glacial".

 In 2000, a poll done by The Village Voice of film critics listed Crash as the 35th Best Film of the 1990s.
-A similar poll done by Cahiers du cinéma placed it 8th.
-In 2005 the staff of Total Film listed it at #21 on their list of the all-time greatest films.
+A similar poll done by Cahiers du cinéma placed it eighth.
+In 2005 the staff of Total Film listed it at No. 21 on their list of the all-time greatest films.
 Slant Magazine selected it as one of their "100 Essential Films".

 In 2002, Parveen Adams, an academic who specializes in art/film/performance and psychoanalysis, argued that the flat texture of the film, achieved through various cinematic devices, prevent the viewer from identifying with the characters in the way one might with a more mainstream film.
 Instead of vicariously enjoying the sex and injury, the viewer finds himself a disimpassioned voyeur.
 Adams additionally noted that the scars borne by the characters are old and bloodless—in other words, the wounds lack vitality.
 The wound is "not traumatizing" but, rather, "a condition of our psychical and social life".

 In a 1996 interview with the Vancouver Sun, Cronenberg said Italian film director Bernardo Bertolucci told him "the film was a religious masterpiece."
 On At the Movies with Roger Ebert, director Martin Scorsese ranked Crash as the eighth best film of the decade.

 Of the adaptation, author J. G. Ballard reportedly said, "The movie is actually better than the book.
 It goes further than the book, and is much more powerful and dynamic.
 It's terrific."
 He promoted Cronenberg's work in his native country.